syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 No resources found
 ```

-So, to fix the error, you must create and register a new Worker Cluster.
+So, to fix the error, you must create and register a new worker Destination.

-## Set up a Worker Cluster {#configure-worker}
+## Set up a worker cluster {#configure-worker}

-### Create the cluster
+### Create the Kubernetes cluster

 You will create a second Kubernetes cluster with `kind`, and this cluster will be
 dedicated to running the Kratix workloads.